340.612.89 Epidemiologic Basis for Tuberculosis Control

 - Sat 06/01/2019 - Mon 06/24/2019

 Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.

 Considers subjects and epidemiologic principles relevant to control measures against tuberculosis.
 Topics include source and interpretation of tuberculin sensitivity; risk factors; prevention by case-finding and treatment, vaccination, and chemoprophylaxis; and elements of control programs in developed and undeveloped areas.
-Presentation of assigned reading topics provides the basis for group discussions.
+Lectures, Group Projects and review of the tuberculosis literature are primary components.